Blood Draw FAQ

 Q: I do not like getting my blood drawn.
 Will this hurt?

-A: You are not alone - many of our patients are anxious when getting their blood drawn.
+A: You are not alone - many people are anxious when getting their blood drawn.
 Our phlebotomists are trained to make your experience comfortable and quick and to help ease your concerns.

 Q: What should I expect during a blood draw?